Cardamom Coffee Is the Cozy Brew We're Craving Right Now

-Every few years, when I'm lucky enough to visit my friend in the Hamptons, I make sure that we have time to stop at Hampton Chutney Co. in Amagansett, a tiny little South Indian takeout shop that cooks up dosas—large, crispy crêpes—wrapped around savory fillings (they also have two locations in NYC).
+Every few years, when I'm lucky enough to visit my friend on Long Island, NY, I make sure that we have time to stop at Hampton Chutney Co. in Amagansett, a tiny little South Indian takeout shop that cooks up dosas-large, crispy crêpes-wrapped around savory fillings (they also have two locations in NYC).
 We go for the breakfast dosa, but I leave dreaming about the cardamom coffee.

 I don't normally crave sweet, flavored coffee.
 My morning ritual is a hot cuppa from the French press made with good, fresh beans and a splash of whole milk.
 No sweetener, no syrups or flavored creamers.
 But cardamom coffee is different, a special once-in-a-while treat.